Skip to content

 self.sb.close()

 The agent's memory is the page; the LLM doesn't need a database.
 TTL keeps the VM alive between turns; activity resets the clock.
 Profile save/load preserves login state across sessions.
+With delta_only=True, a 50-turn task fits in a fraction of the tokens that the same flow with full view() payloads would burn.

 7. Agent that uses firebox via MCP